 Some say using burstable speeds is a marketing ploy because an ISP can inflate the speeds they advertise.
 They can advertise to you under a plan saying "available speeds of" a specific speed, but really your average daily speeds are slower.
 ISPs also use burstable speeds to advertise to businesses that might not need a continuous connection.
 Business owners might want to pay minute-by-minute fees because they know exactly when to use the internet.

 Ping and Throughput: The real measures of speed

 Bandwidth is not the factor affecting internet speeds and quality of connection.
 The primary measurements of internet speed are ping and throughput.

-Ping, which measured in milliseconds, indicates amount of lag between a data request, the time it takes to get to the host server, and back to your computer.
-Throughput is the quantity of data that an information system is able to handle over a certain period of time.
+Ping, which is measured in milliseconds, indicates the amount of lag between a data request and the time it takes to get to the host server and back to your computer.
+Throughput is the quantity of data an information system can handle over a certain period of time.

 If you are planning on using the internet for casual browsing, throughput is more important to consider.
-However, when trying to stream, video chat, or play online games, ping is a very important factor.
+However, ping is a very important factor when trying to stream, video chat, or play online games.

-Measuring ping can be a very difficult task because there are a number of factors that affect it such as location, time, and size of network.
-In order to get a ping measurements, try to conduct speeds test by using the internet of the people living around you if they allow you.
-Refund guarantees are also an important factor if a problem cannot be solved after 30 days.
+Measuring ping can be a very difficult task because many factors affect it, such as location, time, and size of the network.
+In order to get ping measurements, try to conduct a speed test by using the internet of the people around you if they allow you.
+Refund guarantees are also important if a problem cannot be solved after 30 days.

 Data caps and overage fees are highly debated topics amongst broadband providers.
-When looking for an internet service provider, these question are important to find the the answers to:
+When looking for an internet service provider, these questions are important to find the answers to: